 Example: Sexual Harassment

-While Lisa was working at a fast food franchise in Michigan, a male employee repeatedly uttered sexual innuendos at her.
+While Lisa was working at a fast food franchise, a male employee repeatedly uttered sexual innuendos at her.
 Lisa needed her job, so she reported the innuendos to her supervisor.
 The supervisor’s response was, “Boys will be boys,” and no action was taken against the male employee.

-An employer isn’t going to voluntarily admit to violating your civil rights.
-It could open the door to more claims against him.
-Proving civil rights violations takes substantial legal experience and skills, so look for attorneys with expertise in this area.
+An employer isn’t going to admit violating your civil rights.
+It could open the door to more claims against the company.
+Proving civil rights violations take substantial legal experience and skills, so look for attorneys with expertise in this area.

 How Much is Your Injury Claim Worth?